Pppp1116/content-license-policy/README.md

 unless you have explicit written permission.

-Using the Owner’s name, branding, or server name in a way that suggests endorsement (e.g., “official tweaks,” “certified by Pppp1116”) is strictly prohibited.
+Using the Owner’s name, branding, or server name in a way that suggests endorsement (e.g., “official tweaks,” “certified by Pppp1116”, “The PCs Secret official pack”) is strictly prohibited.

 ---

-## 13. System Risk and User Responsibility
+## 14. System Risk and User Responsibility

 Registry edits, system tweaks, and configuration changes can: